Senate rebukes Trump over wall but he vows veto

-WASHINGTON (Reuters) - The U.S. Senate passed a proposal on Thursday to terminate President Donald Trump’s declaration of an emergency at the southern border, with 12 Republicans defying the president, and Trump vowing a veto.
+WASHINGTON (Reuters) - The U.S. Senate on Thursday rebuked President Donald Trump for the second time in as many days, with 12 Republicans joining Democrats to end Trump’s emergency declaration at the southern border, and the president vowing a veto.

-The 59-41 vote marks the second Senate rebuke of Trump in two days.
-Senators on Wednesday approved a resolution seeking to end U.S. support for the Saudi Arabia-led coalition in the war in Yemen, rejecting Trump’s policy toward the kingdom.
+The 59-41 vote on Thursday was a bipartisan repudiation of Trump’s decision to take money designated for various programs and redirect it to building the wall along the U.S.-Mexico border that he promised during his 2016 presidential campaign.

-During the first two years of his term, the Republican-led Congress mostly accommodated Trump, who has not yet used his veto pen.
+During the first two years of his term, the Republican-led Congress mostly accommodated Trump on a range of issues.
+While he has not yet used his veto pen, Trump promised that would change.

-With the emergency declaration, Trump was seeking an alternative way to get billions of dollars for the wall after Congress declined to give him funding.
+Trump has made clamping down on immigration a cornerstone of his presidency and it promises to be central to his 2020 re-election campaign.

-Senate Majority Leader Mitch McConnell had urged his fellow Republicans to defeat the measure, which was passed in February by Democratic-controlled U.S. House of Representatives.
+His drive for billions of dollars to build a U.S.-Mexico border wall - one that he had initially promised Mexico would pay for - has placed a wedge between him and Congress, including many Republicans who are uncomfortable even talking about a “wall.”
+Many in Congress say effective border security requires a range of law enforcement tools.

-Trump had tweeted on Thursday that a vote for the resolution by Republican senators would be vote for Democratic House Speaker Nancy Pelosi as well as “Crime and the Open Border Democrats!”
+Senate Majority Leader Mitch McConnell had urged his fellow Republicans to defeat the resolution rejecting the emergency declaration, which was passed in February by Democratic-controlled U.S. House of Representatives.

 Republicans who defected by supporting the measure to end the emergency declaration are worried that presidents - including future Democratic ones - could usurp the power of Congress to fund the government and use the tactic to pass their own pet programs.